Skip to main content

 Toddler pulling hair may mean they're feeling out of control

-The toddler years are full of development and discovery that can often be a bit overwhelming for them at times.
-Let’s face it, toddlers are inundated with new experiences almost daily, which can often lead to some behaviors you may find troubling.
-As a result, they can often become frustrated as they try to process all this new information.
-They don’t call them the ‘terrible twos’ for nothing!
+The toddler years are full of development and discovery.
+Naturally, all those new experiences can be a bit overwhelming for them at times.
+Toddlers don’t always know how to process their emotions which can often lead to some behaviors you may find troubling.
+They can become frustrated as they try to process all this new information.
+They don’t call them the “terrible twos” for nothing!

 While temper tantrums and meltdowns come hand in hand with having a toddler, there are other behaviors that may be a sign that they’re not quite feeling like themselves.
 If your toddler is pulling their own hair, it may be because they feel out of control, which can be completely understandable.
 Toddlers pulling their hair is a very common behavior and is often a form of self-soothing that helps them cope with stressful situations.
 If you’ve noticed your toddler has begun to pull their hair, there are some things you can do to help.